jopemachine-playground/code-replacer/README.md

 ## Bug reporting

+This program still appears to contain a lot of bugs.

-Bug reports are always welcome.
+Bug reports are always welcome!